ewdlop/Riddles/README.md

 # Riddles

+## USE LHC for data mining and Mining Cryto.

+Strong CP problem and axions: Why is the strong nuclear interaction invariant to parity and charge conjugation?
+Is Peccei–Quinn theory the solution to this problem?
+Could axions be the main component of dark matter?

+=>

+1. The weak interaction is not invariant to parity nor charge conjugation.
+2. The weak interaction is invariant to parity and charge conjugation.
+3. dark matter LLC has a main component?

+##

 The idea of someone anonymous messing with CERN (the European Organization for Nuclear Research) sounds like a plot straight out of a sci-fi thriller!
 However, if this is a real concern or event, it's essential to clarify the context:

 1. **Is this a security breach?**